sharmi-saha/aws-s3-automation/README.md

 * It follows pytest framework. pytest related Configuration settings are added in "pytest.ini" file. execution logs are found in "pytest.log" file
 * For accessing AWS resources, it uses Boto3 library.
-* In auth_key.py, AWS access key & secret are stored in base64(utf8) encrypted format you can encrypt keys in this link - [https://pr.gg/base64/](https://pr.gg/base64/) .
-In pytest fixture under conftest.py file, we decrypt the secret & use it to create s3 resource.
+* Inside "auth_key.py" **(currently this file contains dummy encrypted key & secret, replace those with valid encrypted AWS secret)**, AWS access key & secret to be stored in base64(utf8) encrypted format you can encrypt the keys in this link - [https://pr.gg/base64/](https://pr.gg/base64/) & then store inside this file.
+In pytest fixture under "conftest.py" file, we decrypt the secrets & use it to create s3 resource.
 * All the output files(test logs, report, downloaded file, generated image) are stored inside the /output folder

 ![img_1.png](img_1.png)